aithasahith02/TeraKube/README.md

 TeraKube is a fully automated DevOps project that provisions a Kubernetes cluster on AWS using Terraform, containerizes an NGINX-based app with Docker, and deploys it seamlessly using GitHub Actions.
 The entire workflow is designed to be cost-efficient, scalable, and infrastructure-as-code compliant.

 To maintain a clean development environment, we developed this project entirely within a Docker Ubuntu container on macOS, ensuring full isolation from the host system.

+> Note: The live deployment step in the GitHub Actions workflow may show a failure after initial success because the EKS cluster and other AWS resources are deliberately destroyed using terraform destroy to minimize cost.
+This is expected behavior and not a pipeline issue.
 * * *

 ## 🧰 Tech Stack